yonghanjung/FD-CATE/README.md

 ---

-## Troubleshooting

-- **macOS OpenSSL/LibreSSL warnings** during downloads (urllib3): these are harmless in most cases.
-If downloads fail, use a Python/conda that links against OpenSSL 1.1.1+.
-- **Memory/time**: the largest synthetic settings and SHAP plots can be compute‑intensive; reduce \(n\) or disable SHAP if needed.
-- **No internet environment**: if automatic downloads are blocked, pre‑place the expected FARS/NHTSA files in the directory paths referenced inside `analyze_fars_2000_fd.py` and set the script flags (if provided) to skip download.

----

 ## Reproducibility checklist (what we fix to mirror the paper)

 - Cross-fitting folds/splits (2-way for FD-PI/FD-DR; 3-way for FD-R’s $b,g,\gamma$ steps).